kubevirt/kubevirt.github.io/_posts/2018-06-07-Non-Dockerized-Build.markdown

 # Introduction

-In this post we will set up an alternative to the existing containerized build system used in Kubevirt.
+In this post we will set up an alternative to the existing containerized build system used in KubeVirt.

 A [new makefile](../assets/2018-06-07-Non-Dockerized-Build/Makefile.nocontainer) will be presented here, which you can for experimenting (if you are brave enough...)

 <!-- more -->
 # Why?

-Current build system for Kubevirt is done inside docker.
+Current build system for KubeVirt is done inside docker.
 This ensures a robust and consistent build environment:
 - No need to install system dependencies
 - Controlled versions of these dependencies
 - Agnostic of local golang environment